trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. image:: images/disk5.png

-This screen shows the size of each disk as well as the partitioning scheme.
+This screen shows the size of each disk as well as its partitioning scheme.
 If an unformatted disk or free disk space is available, right-click the device to format it.

 .. index:: configuration